10 Health Care Stocks With Whale Alerts In Today's Session - Benzinga

 These itemized elaborations have been created using the accompanying table.

-• For NVAX NVAX, we notice a call option trade that happens to be bullish, expiring in 15 day(s) on March 4, 2022.
-This event was a transfer of 30 contract(s) at a $75.00 strike.
-The total cost received by the writing party (or parties) was $51.0K, with a price of $1700.0 per contract.
-There were 13 open contracts at this strike prior to today, and today 60 contract(s) were bought and sold.
+• For UNH UNH, we notice a put option trade that happens to be bullish, expiring in 210 day(s) on September 16, 2022.
+This event was a transfer of 29 contract(s) at a $450.00 strike.
+The total cost received by the writing party (or parties) was $94.2K, with a price of $3250.0 per contract.
+There were 24 open contracts at this strike prior to today, and today 71 contract(s) were bought and sold.

-• For UNH UNH, we notice a call option sweep that happens to be bearish, expiring in 56 day(s) on April 14, 2022.
-This event was a transfer of 15 contract(s) at a $450.00 strike.
-This particular call needed to be split into 3 different trades to become filled.
-The total cost received by the writing party (or parties) was $54.0K, with a price of $3601.0 per contract.
-There were 95 open contracts at this strike prior to today, and today 18 contract(s) were bought and sold.
+• For SAVA SAVA, we notice a put option sweep that happens to be bearish, expiring in 55 day(s) on April 14, 2022.
+This event was a transfer of 50 contract(s) at a $50.00 strike.
+This particular put needed to be split into 15 different trades to become filled.
+The total cost received by the writing party (or parties) was $64.7K, with a price of $1295.0 per contract.
+There were 1 open contracts at this strike prior to today, and today 50 contract(s) were bought and sold.

-• Regarding DHR DHR, we observe a put option trade with bearish sentiment.
-It expires in 15 day(s) on March 4, 2022.
-Parties traded 10 contract(s) at a $320.00 strike.
-The total cost received by the writing party (or parties) was $49.5K, with a price of $4950.0 per contract.
-There were 0 open contracts at this strike prior to today, and today 10 contract(s) were bought and sold.
+• Regarding CI CI, we observe a call option trade with bullish sentiment.
+It expires in 336 day(s) on January 20, 2023.
+Parties traded 10 contract(s) at a $195.00 strike.
+The total cost received by the writing party (or parties) was $45.8K, with a price of $4580.0 per contract.
+There were 21499 open contracts at this strike prior to today, and today 30 contract(s) were bought and sold.

 Options Alert Terminology